 As the news broke that day, I struggled between my role as a father and husband and that as a journalist/editor.
 Students often ask how best to handle covering tragedy and how I handled 9/11 and the weeks and months afterwards.
 Journalists always try and compartmentalize their emotions.
 It wasn’t easy that day.
 And, I’m still not sure I shouldn’t have grabbed my family, jumped into a car and driven into the mountains somewhere.
 It’s a question that continues to haunt me.

 Everyone always talks about the weather on 9/11.
 It was a stunning Fall day.
-My wife and I found ourselves lucky to commute together for the first time in a while.
-We both worked in Arlington — the location of The Post’s web site at the time.
-My wife worked in a building filled with offices connected to the Department of Defense and just blocks away from the large building with USA Today on it.
+My ex- wife and I both worked in Arlington — the location of The Post’s web site at the time.
 We were stopped in traffic on Canal Road when WTOP, the all-news radio station in Washington, reported that a commuter plane had crashed into one of the buildings at the World Trade Center.
 As someone who dealt daily in the world of breaking news, my first reaction was that the report didn’t make sense.
 I called Jason Thompson, a colleague and friend who was already at the office and he said they were on the story and were trying to get details.
 I dropped my wife off and was a block from my office when the news of the second plane came across the radio.
 I called Jason again and I’ll never forget what he said: “Yeah, we just saw it on TV.”
 The tone in his voice gave me chills.
 Still does.

 I walked into a newsroom that was a sort of controlled chaos.
 In the national/political corner of the newsroom, Chuck was on his third update or so on the breaking story.
 After discussions with Doug Feaver, the executive editor at the site and Ju-Don Roberts, the metro editor, we decided to send Chuck to the newspaper offices where he would be better able to take feeds from numerous sources.
 It was a month before I saw him again.